 - comply with the undertaking while present in Queensland.

 - If you are entering from a COVID-19 hot spot you should:

 - Carefully read the Public Health Direction to ensure they understand the conditions of entry into Queensland.

 - Apply for an Declaration Pass prior to reaching the border.

 - Monitor the public direction website regularly as border entry requirements change

-- Sports Facility opening hours for Students and Bond Elite Athletes only:
+Sports Facility opening hours for Students, Staff and Bond Elite Athletes (Monday to Friday):

-- Aquatic Centre - 8am - 3pm – subject to lane availability.
+- Aquatic Centre - 8am to 3pm and 6pm to 7pm, Monday to Friday.
+All subject to lane availability.
 1 hour booked sessions.

-- The Main Library, Law Library and MLC will be open, but a valid Student ID Card is required for access.
+- The Main Library, Law Library, MLC, Business Commons and HSM will be open, but a valid Student ID Card is required for access.
 Please monitor Opening Hours via the Library website and Library news

 - Alumni should visit the Security office on arrival to obtain access to the Library and MLC via a Alumni Access card.